AwesomeFoodCoops/foodcoops-migration-9.0-12.0/README.md

 # Setup

-## 1. Download openupgrade and all repositories required
+## 1. Download required repositories

-First step is downloading openupgrade and all the required repositories.
+First step is downloading all the required repositories.

 `./setup.py`

-By executing this command, openupgrade versions 9.0, 10.0, 11.0 and 12.0 will be downloaded.
-To know more about Openupgrade project, follow this link: https://github.com/OCA/OpenUpgrade

-Also all the required repositories for 12.0 will also be downloaded.

 ## 2. Log in to docker.hub